| Code |

 Learning outcomes |

-- Acquire basic notions of Geriatrics to understand different aspects of the aging process. - Know the normal changes in vision related to aging. - Know the anomalies of visual function, techniques and assessment tests aimed at the geriatric patient. - Know the most common ocular pathologies in the elderly. - Know the most common systemic pathologies that affect the visual system, with special emphasis on the elderly. - Know the characteristics, evaluate, calculate and advise the low vision patient in the selection of optical aids. - Know aspects of communication in the context of health and adherence to recommendations or treatment, the psychological effects resulting from aging and low vision.
+- Acquire basic notions of Geriatrics to understand different aspects of the aging process. - Understand the normal age-related changes in vision. - Understand the visual function anomalies, as well as assessment techniques and tests aimed at the geriatric patients. - Identify the most common ocular pathologies in the elderly. - Identify the most common systemic pathologies that affect the visual system, with particular emphasis on the elderly. - Understand the characteristics of low-vision patients, assess their needs, perform calculations, and advise them on the selection of optical aids.. - Understand aspects of communication in healthcare settings and factors influencing adherence to recommendations or treatment and the psychological effects resulting from aging and low vision.

 |